matter-labs/era-contracts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Scripts-Related Bug Report
-about: Use this template for reporting script related bugs.
-For contract bugs, see our security policy.
+about: Use this template for reporting script-related bugs.
+For contract-related bugs, see our security policy.
 title: ''
 labels: bug
 assignees: ''
 ---

-### 🐛 Bug Report for zkSync Era In-Memory Node
+### 🐛 Script Bug Report

 #### 📝 Description